zrosenbauer/nuke-it/README.md

 - node_modules
 - build artifacts (`dist`, `out`, `build`, `bundle`, etc.)

+It will SHOULD not nuke anything important like `package-lock.json`, `src/**/*.ts`, `yarn.lock`, etc.

 ## Oops I nuked the wrong thing...

-Well luckily, Nuka-Code provides a `.nuke/backups-*` directory that will contain a backup of the files that were nuked.
+Well luckily, Nuka-Code provides a `.nuke/backup-*` directory that will contain a backup of the files that were nuked.
 Unfortunately, you will need to manually restore the files.

 ## Acknowledgements